Decision under dossier evaluation

 - Make sure that your studies and data are ready before you submit your dossier – ECHA cannot extend the deadline set in the adopted decision.

-- Agree also on who will prepare the robust study reports in IUCLID format.
+- Agree on who will prepare the robust study reports in IUCLID format.

-- Report the studies comprehensively so that ECHA can make an independent assessment: submit the data in the form of a robust study summary.
+- Report the studies comprehensively so that ECHA can make an independent assessment: submit the data in a robust study summary.

 - Report data which is adequate for classification and labelling or risk assessment.